Deployment options for Tamr include:

 - Single node, hosted on a single dedicated server on the cloud or on-premises at a customer location.
 In single-node deployments, Tamr supports use cases with up to 10M records.
 See Single-Node Deployments.

-- Cloud-native, hosted on the customer’s cloud infrastructure.
+- Cloud-native (multi-node), hosted on the customer’s cloud infrastructure.
 Performance can be tuned by scaling out resources.

 Tamr can be deployed on these cloud platforms:

 - AWS (Amazon web services).
-See Deploying Tamr on AWS.
+See Single-Node Deployments for single-node deployments.
+See Deploying Tamr on AWS for cloud-native deployments.

 - GCP (Google cloud platform).
 See Deploying Tamr on Google Cloud Platform.

 The following diagram provides a general illustration of the software stack.